JoanneGaeunSon/Moon/_posts/2018-10-21-the-grand-budapest-misadventure.md

 Although our weekend in the sleepy little Sicilian town was vastly different than the one that we envisioned in Northern Europe, it was a memorable experience filled with interesting people and perspectives that I shall treasure forever.

+Don't forget to click [Subscribe](https://wanderso.me) if you want email updates for new posts :)!